wangziqi2013/wangziqi2013.github.io/_posts/2023-01-25-ptemagnet.markdown

 We next describe the process as follows.
 In addition to the regular data structures, the kernel maintains an extra table, the Page Reservation Table (PaRT), tracking the existing pre-allocated ranges for every eight-page virtual address.
+When a virtual address is accessed for the first time and requires demand paging, the kernel first checks the PaRT to see whether the address is covered by the table.
+If true, then the physical page is allocated with no cost since it is already pre-allocated.
+Otherwise, a new entry is inserted into the PaRT, which points to a newly allocated eight-page block from the kernel's buddy allocator.